-Most VCMSs offer deployment options that can offload a portion of video content from the corporate network.
+Most video CMSs offer deployment options that can offload a portion of video content from the corporate network.

-This hybrid option would reduce the load on the internal network for external content and ensure high global availability through integration with content delivery networks (CDNs) such as Akamai or Limelight.
+This hybrid option would reduce the load on the internal network for external content and ensure high global availability through integration with enterprise content delivery networks (ECDNs) such as Kollective.

-Finally, video content management systems can help existing corporate web conferences achieve greater scale while reducing the load on the network.
-Popular web conferencing solutions such as GoToWebinar and Adobe Connect reach scalability limits between 500 and 1500 participants.
+Finally, video content management systems can help existing corporate video conferences achieve greater scale while reducing the load on the network.
+Popular video conferencing solutions such as Zoom, BlueJeans, Skype For Business, and GoToWebinar reach scalability limits and limit your participant allowances depending on your contract.

-By contrast, live streams delivered through a VCMS can viewed by tens of thousands of viewers simultaneously.
-Because most of web conferencing participants are passive viewers, the web conferencing stream could be routed through a VCMS to reach the desired scale while taking advantage of adaptive bitrate streaming and other bandwidth management capabilities of the VCMS.
+By contrast, live webcasts delivered through a video CMS can viewed by tens of thousands of viewers simultaneously.
+Because most video conferencing participants are passive viewers, the video conferencing stream could be routed through a video CMS to reach the desired scale while taking advantage of adaptive bitrate streaming and other bandwidth management capabilities of the video CMS.

 See why Panopto is the better alternative for hosting and streaming videos securely in our latest on-demand webinar >>